Tourangeau Mechanical Commercial Plumbing Services FAQ

 Backflow is the unwanted flow of contaminated water reversing into your clean potable water supply system.

-Backflow is typically caused when there is an abnormal drop in water pressure coming from your home or commercial/ industrial business and contaminate water is siphoned back into your clean water supply.
+Backflow is typically caused when there is an abnormal drop in water pressure coming from your home and contaminate water is siphoned back into your clean water supply.
 This is typically referred to as back-siphonage and/or back pressure.

 The city of Ottawa provides safe drinking water through their distribution system.
 New regulation from the Safe Drinking Water Act and Ontario Ministry of the Environment and Climate Change (MOECC) requires all water purveyors to protect the water supply from the delivery point.